love-and-coffee/go-away/README.md

 Defend worlds from asteroids, planets and various other enemies while building up your defenses!

-- 4 worlds to defend;
+- 4 worlds to defend
-- 8 cards to use or destroy;
+- 8 cards to use or destroy

 # Credits